 Start the historic journey by traveling back in time to the Lincoln Home National Historic Site.
 The intimate tour gives visitors a look at the Lincoln Home, the only house Honest Abe ever owned.
-Located in a quiet four-block neighborhood, the house gives a glimpse into what life was like with his wife, children, and friends in Springfield.
+Lincoln was a fervent advocate of broad education, and as the house is located in a quiet four-block neighborhood, it gives a nice glimpse into what language was used in those days and what life was like with his wife, children, and friends in Springfield.

 Abraham Lincoln Presidential Library and Museum